 This is a dangerous world with evil people and evil countries that want to bring us harm.

-But you can't use the powerful weaponry of intelligence gathering against presidential candidates in an election year, but I digress.
+We need all of this, but you can't use the powerful weaponry of intelligence gathering against presidential candidates in an election year.

-The FBI was provided a limited opportunity to review the memo, blah, blah, blah, blah, blah before they voted to release it.
+So the FBI, he goes with regard to the memorandum he said, the FBI was provided a limited opportunity to review the memo, blah, blah, blah, blah, before they voted to release it.

-Devin Nunes writes, having stonewalled Congress's demands for information for a year, it's no surprise to see the FBI DOJ Issue these spurious objections to allowing the American people to see the information related to surveillance abuses at these agencies.
+Devin Nunes writes, having stonewalled Congress's demands for information for a year, it's no surprise to see the FBI, DOJ, issue these spurious objections to allowing the American people to see the information related to surveillance abuses at these agencies.

-You know, there used to be a time when the left, liberals, the media, cared about the right to privacy and not wanting the government to spy on American citizens.
+You know, there used to be a time when the left, liberals, the media cared about the right to privacy and not wanting the government to spy on American citizens.

 There was a time, but not in the age of Trump.